haozturk/cayman/index.md

 ### CPU & Wall Time Monitoring

 CPU & Wall Time are measured at different levels throughout the execution of the job.
 As a starting point, Initialize, Execute and Finalize steps are monitored as a whole.
-This give a rough information about how much time these steps take compared to each other.
+This gives a rough information about how much time these steps take compared to each other.
 In addition, one can compare the CPU & Wall time for the event loop and see at which degree concurrency is achieved.

 We also present component level monitoring which gives much more detailed information.
 It is implemented separately for serial and parallel steps and presented separately as well.
 By looking at these results, one can see the CPU usage of each component and identify the bottlenecks accordingly for the job.

 ### Memory Monitoring

 Currently, memory monitoring is implemented just for the serial steps.
 In the context of memory we measure **Virtual Memory**, **Resident Set Size (Rss)**, **Proportional Set Size (Pss)** and **Swap** size for each component.
-It is possible to list memory usage of components in an descending order and see which components use the memory the most using these statistics.
+It is possible to list memory usage of components in a descending order and see which components use the memory the most using these statistics.

 # Outputs